jimburton/noughts-and-crosses-react/README.md

    ou@jupyter-3646:~$ npm install -D tailwindcss postcss autoprefixer
    ```

-   To configure the app on the VCE you need to edit the file
+   To configure the app to work on the VCE you need to edit the file
    `vite.config.ts` by replacing USERID with your own user id.
 You can find
    your user id by looking at the entry prompt on a terminal.
 As you
    can see below, mine is 3646.